 All school rules will be enforced including dress code and academic honesty policy.

 Please feel free to ask for help during class.
-If you would like help outside of class, we will have regular office hours on Monday and Wednesday at lunch and by appointment.
+If you would like help outside of class, we will have regular office hours on Wednesday at lunch and by appointment.
 Students with appointments scheduled in advance will be given priority.
 Student and parent phone calls are always welcome.